poult-lab/daily-word/english_words_ learning.md

 "a formal examination of evidence in court by a judge and often a jury , to decide if sb accused of a crime is guilty or not"

+[n] This year, the company introduced a new biometric identification system using the facial features of travelers, known as Smart Pass at departure and boarding gates at a trial level.

+"the process of testing the ability, quality or performance of sb/sth, especially before you make a final decision about them"

 21.execute [ˈeksɪkjuːt]